Last Updated on January 12, 2024 by Eva Maria

 - What is my biggest fear at the moment?

 There are many ways to acknowledge your shadow and bring it into the light.
 If it’s something that you want to explore further, let me know in the comments and I will write a separate article on the subject!

-- With the end of the Winter I let go…
+- At the end of the Winter, I let go…